ravikiranreddy-kaatasani/online-library-management-system/README.md

        Save time
          Librarian is able to search record by using few clicks of mouse and few search keywords thus saving his valuable time.

-       Option of online Notice board
-         Librarian will be able to provide a detailed description of workshops going in the college as well as in nearby colleges.

    SYSTEM REQUIREMENTS